 All outsourcing arrangements for critical or important operational services are deemed to be 'material'.
 There is a three-stage approval process (Head of Function & Legal, CEO and Board) required for any arrangements that are deemed material prior to implementation.
-Certain PCF holders within the SMT have been identified as the 'owner' for each outsourced arrangement and have responsibility for the oversight and monitoring of the arrangement as set out in the Outsourcing Policy.
+Individuals have been identified as the 'owner' for each outsourced arrangement and have responsibility for the oversight and monitoring of the arrangement as set out in the Outsourcing Policy.

-Written outsourcing agreements are in place for all outsourcing arrangements and the Company maintains a register of all such arrangements.
+Written agreements are in place for all outsourcing arrangements and the Company maintains a register of all such arrangements.
 The Outsourcing Policy and material arrangements are reviewed annually and approved by the Board